The Alan Davidson Award 2021

-Archiboo returns with a relaunched Alan Davidson Award.
+Archiboo returns with a relaunched Alan Davidson Award for 2021.
 The new criterias aim to harness the power of storytelling through visual communication applied to real life projects.
 Judges will be looking for examples of compelling stories that are pushing project communication in new and exciting directions.

 This new award is for a project that is utilising powerful storytelling to engage audiences in new and innovative ways.